sergmain/metaheuristic-docs/p/full-installation.md

 Now you can launch Metaheuristic.
 Change dir to /mh-root and run Metaheuristic:

-- If you skipped the creation of dispatcher.yaml and env.yaml, the command for launching is:
+- If you've skipped the creation of dispatcher.yaml and env.yaml, the command for launching is:
 ```text
 java -jar metaheuristic/apps/metaheuristic/target/metaheuristic.jar --mh.processor.default-dispatcher-yaml-file=metaheuristic/docs-dev/cfg/default-cfg/dispatcher.yaml --mh.processor.default-env-yaml-file=metaheuristic/docs-dev/cfg/default-cfg/env.yaml
 ```

-- If you created a custom version of dispatcher.yaml and env.yaml, the command for launching is:
+- If you've created a custom version of dispatcher.yaml and env.yaml, the command for launching is:
 ```text
 java -jar metaheuristic/apps/metaheuristic/target/metaheuristic.jar
 ```